Andrea Leadsom: Comments about motherhood

 Leadsom's comments in an interview with The Times were interpreted as hinting that her being a mother meant that she was a better choice for Prime Minister than May, who has not been able to have children for health reasons, because it meant that she had "a very real stake" in the future.
 She said that she "did not want this to be 'Andrea has children, Theresa hasn't' because I think that would be really horrible".
 After The Times published the story, with the headline "Being a mother gives me an edge on May", Leadsom said that she was "disgusted" by the article, which was the "exact opposite of what I said".

 The Times later released a partial transcript of the comments, and when Leadsom supporter Penny Mordaunt said that it was trying to "smear" Leadsom, The Times released an audio recording.
 Leadsom's comments were widely criticised; with fellow Conservative MPs including Sarah Wollaston and Anna Soubry suggested that the remarks showed she lacked the judgement to be Prime Minister, and called upon her to withdraw.
-Alan Duncan described her remarks as "vile".
+Alan Duncan MP described her remarks as "vile".